 Sustainable water-management masterplan

-We were appointed by SUN to develop a sustainable water-management masterplan prior to the severe 2017-2018 Western Cape drought.
+We were appointed by Stellenbosch University to develop a sustainable water-management masterplan prior to the severe 2017-2018 Western Cape drought.

 The plan focused on reducing potable demand and increasing campus supply resilience by using all identified water sources optimally, as well as avoiding potable water for irrigation.
 Water-Sensitive (Urban) Design (WSD) principles were used as a framework to achieve sustainable water-management on campus.